Director: Rowdy Herrington

 In the end, the spiritual Dalton loses his cool, abandoning his own code of bouncer ethics as the all powerful Brad Wesley ramps up the stakes, but if the police really are in Wesley’s pocket as the townsfolk claim, then why doesn’t Wesley just have Dalton arrested at the first sign of trouble.
 I mean, multiple murder should be enough of a reason to put the town drifter behind bars for good, right?

-Sometimes you just have to switch off your mind and embrace the silliness.
+Sometimes you just have to switch off and embrace the silliness.

 Most Absurd Moment